Background pattern

 Your doctor will indicate the duration of treatment with Manidón.

-The most frequently recommended doses are those indicated below, but if your doctor has indicated a different dose, do not change it without consulting him or your pharmacist:
+The most frequently recommended doses are those indicated below, but if your doctor has indicated a different dose, do not change it without consulting with them or your pharmacist:

 Adults